Aidar5/nattoeng/docs/source/book/22_textfsm/3_textfsm_clitable.rst

     for row in data_rows:
         print(row)

-In exercises to this section there will be a task to combine described procedure into a function, and task to obtain a list of dictionaries.
+In exercises to this section there will be a task to combine described procedure into a function and task to obtain a list of dictionaries.

 The output will be: